 The National Army Museum is representing a permanent gallery titled Conflict in Europe, at its site at Chelsea on 7th April 2023.
-In the scope of this brief, the NAM wishes to appoint a suitably qualified fine art transport agent to collect the objects in our Stevenage store, Hertfordshire and deliver them to the gallery at Chelsea.
-Objects will already have been packed unless otherwise stated on Appendix 1.
-There are a handful of objects which require packing (including provision of packing materials) and these are noted in the yellow notes field on Appendix 1.
-Please ensure you also quote for these and price them individually.
+In the scope of this brief, the NAM wishes to appoint a suitably qualified fine art transport agent to collect the objects the Museum’s storage site in Stevenage, Hertfordshire and deliver them to the gallery at Chelsea.
+Objects will already have been packed unless otherwise stated on Annex A. There are a handful of objects which require packing (including provision of packing materials) for clarity these are noted in the yellow notes field on Annex A

+Note: Please ensure you also quote for these and price them individually.
 The transport agent should also account for fixing dressed mannequins to NAM pallets for transportation.
-The number and types of objects being returned to site are detailed in Appendix 1, under separate cover.
+The number and types of objects being returned to site are detailed in Annex A, under separate cover.

-Most objects will be installed by our conservators and the mount maker, however all wall based paintings and artworks we would like hung by the transport agent.
+The majority of objects will be installed by Museum staff however. all wall-based paintings and artworks will be required to be installed by the successful tenderer.

-Appendix 1 should be read in conjunction with this brief, to form your tender response.
+Annex A should be read in conjunction with this brief, to form your tender response.

-The value of the tender is in the scope of £22,000 + vat.

-A site visit to our Stevenage and Chelsea sites is strongly recommended.
+A provisional budget cost for this work is £22,000 excl VAT

-The galleries are due to be closed to the public from 4th September 2022.
+The galleries are currently closed to the public while base build construction work is carried out.
+Prior to tender submission a site visit is strongly reomended.
 The installation period for the objects is from 30th January 2023, so we will require the objects to be on site at the end of January 2023.

 In the scope of this project, the transport agent is required to produce a timetable that correlates with NAM’s wider programme.